obsidianmd/obsidian-developer-docs/en/Reference/TypeScript API/BasesEntryGroup/hasKey.md

 `boolean`

-true iff this entry group has a non-null key.
+true if this entry group has a non-null key.

  1.10.0